 Mills joined the Obama Administration and his National Economic Council in early 2009, and led efforts to help small businesses recover in the wake of the 2007-2008 recession.
 She has been drawing from that experience in recent weeks as she helps government officials explore ways to shore up the 30 million small businesses that provide almost half of the country’s jobs.

-Earlier in March, Congress and the Trump Administration authorized $7 billion in disaster loans for small businesses affected by COVID-19.
-The program helps businesses in states that have declared emergency status borrow as much as much as $2 million and repay it over 30 years with an interest rate of less than 4 percent.
+Earlier in March, Congress and the Trump Administration authorized $7 billion in disaster funding for small businesses affected by COVID-19.
+The program helps businesses in states that have declared emergency status borrow as much as much as $2 million and repay it over 30 years with an cost of working capital of less than 4 percent.

 Below are issues to address with detailed considerations and action items that might make the difference in being able to keep your doors open and calm your employees andcustomers.

-ARE YOU LOOKING FOR A SBA BUSINESS LOAN?
+ARE YOU LOOKING FOR A SBA BUSINESS FUNDING?

 1. Immediate financial triage.